Serving

 4. Crush GARLIC and chop small.

-6. Dust the Pig Ears completely but very lightly with rice flour (or they'll stick hard to the wok and pull apart).
+6. Dust the Pig Ears completely but very lightly with rice flour (or they'll stick hard to the wok and pull apart - less so with lard than with oil).

 7. Heat OIL in a wok, make sure the sides are well oiled and stir in the Garlic and Pig Ear Pieces.
 Fry stirring and tumbling the ears until the Garlic is golden.

-8. Stir in All * Mix and continue to cook over reduced heat until the liquid thickens and begins to carmelize.
+8. Stir in Sauce mix and continue to cook over reduced heat until the liquid thickens and begins to caramelize.
 Tumble the pig ears frequently.
 When the oil has separated and you start getting a few lumps of the coating floating free from the ears - that's when to pull the ears (leaving the oil behind).

 NOTES: